CarlosLongarela/wordpress-container-codespace-dev-multi/README.md

-# Scaffolding for WordPress development with VSCode and containers/codespaces
+# Scaffolding for WordPress development with VSCode and containers/codespaces and multi root project

 _Code forfed from https://github.com/dfragac/wordpress-container-dev thanks to @dfragac_